The volunteer-run Star and Shadow Cinema has just reopened on Warwick Street, a few streets away from its original home on Stepney Bank.

 Mat Fleming, one of the cinema’s founding members, meets me in the cinema’s new auditorium.
 The hum of the final building work is faintly audible in the background.
 He’s also clearly happy about the new space.
 “It’s much superior.
 We can run films all the time and say yes to all the gigs that are proposed.
 It was previously, ‘we all like the cinema but the music is more popular and makes more money’.
 We couldn’t do it at the same time and we could rarely do it on the same night.
 So that’s a great thing about this building.
 It’s more accessible.
 There are very few places you can’t get to in a wheelchair for example.
 There are better toilets which are easier to get around.
 The windows look out onto the park.
 And in the park, there is a primary school, loads of terraced houses and the street is a main thoroughfare for students.”

 Since the Great Opening of the Star and Shadow 2.0 Festival (June 22nd-24th), the cinema’s team of volunteers have been trying to get back into organising screenings and gigs after two years of thinking about the logistics of building work.
 They are looking to expand their already sizeable volunteer base – 800 people are today registered on their system – and bring a lot of new faces to their Warwick Street venue.
 No experience is necessary and there are plenty of opportunities to get involved in programming, projecting, organising gigs, ushering the screens and working on the bar.
-All you need to do is to attend one of the cinema’s regular volunteer inductions and then you can sign up to volunteer shifts on their website.
-And there are range of events to attend from the family matinee – a series of film screenings programmed by local children – to world cinema and documentary film seasons.

 The Star and Shadow Cinema originally grew out of the activities of Cineside and the Tyneside Radical Film Festival (TRFF), two groups first based at the Side Cinema on the Quayside in 2001.
 Cineside were “programming the canon of world cinema, artist films, documentaries, Old Hollywood, whatever we found interesting, whatever we could find on 16mm because that was the project there,” says Mat.
 They began with films as diverse as the Newcastle-based Amber Film Collective’s Launch (1973), Mat’s favourite film L’Atalante (1937), Michael Powell’s psychological horror Peeping Tom (1960) and the Swedish arthouse classic Songs from the Second Floor (2000) and were driven by a desire to improve the current state of independent cinema programming in the city.